 Located on the southern tip of New Zealand’s North Island, Wellington boasts a variety of one-of-a-kind sites and attractions that are worth a visit.
 Though small, New Zealand’s capital city packs in a ton of charm, history, and breathtaking views worth putting on your bucket list.

 Here are 5 things that make a visit to Wellington, New Zealand worth it.

 1. Incredible Views

 Known as “a place to watch the sky,” Mount Victoria rises 196 meters above the city of Wellington.
-Whether you choose to hike up the mountain or take a drive, the award of a 360-degree view of the city, harbor, and beyond makes the trip well worth it.
+Whether you choose to hike up the mountain or take a drive when you visit, the award of a 360-degree view of the city, harbor, and beyond makes the trip well worth it.